CloudReady delivers the familiar Chrome experience at Lincoln Public Schools

 “CloudReady has allowed us to meet a very important need while also extending the life of 4,000 Dell laptops that would have otherwise been surplussed.”

 “Solutions to extend the life cycle of aging computer hardware are very common, but solutions that actually deliver a reasonable user experience are exceedingly rare,” Langer, Lincoln’s CTO, commented.
 “CloudReady is one of those rare exceptions that delivers a simple, elegant and highly useful solution that converts aging computer hardware into a very suitable Chromebook.”

 He concluded, “Neverware couples their solution with outstanding customer support and service that ensures a successful implementation whether you’re converting hundreds or thousands of devices.
 Five stars!”

 Try CloudReady for freeReady to try CloudReady for yourself?
-Your school qualifies for 5 free trial licenses that you can install and test on hardware you already have.
+We'll give you 5 free trial licenses that you can install and test on hardware you already have.